dewaalaw/dsprojects/README.md

 # Arthur W. de Waal—Data Science Portfolio
 Welcome to my data science portfolio.
-Here I catologue projects undertaken during spare time.
-Five projects are intended, noting that new projects are regularly catologued soonest after completion.
-To that effect, please return soon for an updated.
+Here undertaken during spare time are catalogued.
+Projects are regularly updated soonest after completion.
+To that effect, please return soon for an update.

-Projects are coded in either R or Python—R projects are created in RStudio while python projects are created in Jupyter Notebooks.
-The following projects are catologued thus far:
+The following projects are listed thus far:

 Project 1 - Factor Analysis of the Basic Human Values Scale [Status - Complete].